 There are two simple non-invasive tests that we use: The Ishihara test and The Farnsworth-Munsell 100 Hue Test.

 Assessment for colour deficiency (commonly known as colour blindness), a condition characterised by the reduced ability to distinguish different colours of the spectrum.

-The test consists of 24 plates with randomised dots forming numbers that are more or less visible depending on the degree of any colour vision defect present.
-The full test can provide a very accurate diagnosis of some defects, particularly those causing the most commonly found red/green colour deficiencies.
+The test consists of 24 plates with randomised dots forming numbers and patterns that are more or less visible depending on the degree of any colour vision defect present.
+The test can provide a very accurate diagnosis of some defects, particularly Protanopia and Deuteranopia which cause the most commonly found colour deficiencies otherwise known as red/green colour blindness.

 The Farnsworth-Munsell 100 Hue Test

 Used widely in the industry for over 60 years, the Munsell 100 Hue test is a colour discrimination test.
 It was designed to assess colour acuity, the ability to identify small changes in colour which confirms the aptitude of an individual to perform colour matching and colour assessment.
 Often used to select applicants for colour inspection jobs it can also be used to monitor colour vision when performed annually or biannually.
 Those with normal colour vision are graded with superior, average or low colour discrimination.
 The test also detects colour vision abnormalities, including diagnosis of deficiency in blue discrimination which is not possible with the Ishihara test.

 The test consists of four trays containing a total of 85 movable-coloured tiles.
 The user arranges the tiles in each tray in order of hue.
 Depending on how much misplacing occurs, colour vision aptitude can be assessed with some accuracy.

 All our tests are performed under artificial daylight in a VeriVide Colour Assessment Cabinet.
 But fear not!
 If you do not own one of these already and want to perform the tests on your own premises, we have a portable assessment cabinet that we can bring along.